muneer2ishtech/happeo-coding-exercise/README.md

 - Sharing secrets in encrypted and secure way is out of scope
 - Did not code API to create Organisations , inserted data of some sample organisations
 - Authentication / Authorization not implemented for any APIs except one in challenge (i.e. provisioning of users by external identity system)
+- All JWT errors / Authentication errors are just returning 401 - Unathorized without any details of error

 ## Improvements